Deep learning reveals hidden interactions in complex systems: Introduction

-This has led to deep neural networks (DNNs) attracting great attention from diverse disciplines where the analytic functional form between the input and output is unknown and virtually impossible to express.
-DNNs are renowned for their performance in optimization and functional expressibility that is practically unconstrained. \cite{IT_uat, IT_exppow} One specialized DNN variant for graph-structured data is the graph neural network (GNN) \cite{IN_review}, which models dependencies between linked agents on a graph and has enabled remarkable progress in graph analysis.
-An analogy linking relational reasoning and GNN structure was asserted in \cite{IN_original}, and this scheme can be similarly applied to complex systems.
-One may depict a complex system as a dynamically changing graph in which each vertex is an agent and links between agents indicate interaction.
-In this approach, the problem of modeling the micro-dynamics of single agents becomes equivalent to properly inferring the effect from other agents on a graph and estimating the state transition of each individual agent at the next time step.
+Among various DDM techniques, deep neural networks (DNNs) have recently shown phenomenal performance in pattern recognition and function approximation.
+One specialized DNN variant for graph-structured data is the graph neural network (GNN) \cite{IN_review}, which models dependencies between linked agents on a graph and has enabled remarkable progress in graph analysis.
+Similar to \cite{IN_original}, one may depict a complex system as a dynamically changing graph in which each vertex is an agent, with links between agents indicating interactions.
+In this approach, the problem of modeling the micro-dynamics of single agents becomes equivalent to properly inferring the effect from other agents on a graph and estimating the state transition of each agent at the next time step.
+Several attempts have been separately made to employ GNNs in the prediction and analysis of specific complex systems and physical models \cite{DM_ca, DM_fish, DM_atomic, DM_sociallstm, DM_socialgan, DM_socialattention, IN_interaction1, IN_interaction2, IN_interaction3}, but these approaches are mostly limited to the verification of a single system or a small number of agents, and more significantly, it remains difficult to interpret the characteristics of the interaction due to the neural network's notorious black-box nature.
+Recently, graph attention networks (GATs) \cite{IN_gat} and its applications showed a path to interpretable GNN by assigning attention to important neighbors, but this attention value cannot be directly interpreted with a physical meaning.
+For instance, in a multi-dimensional system, the interaction strength cannot be a scalar value since each directional state variable possesses its own interaction range and strength.